 For thousands of years, ginger has been an important component in the medical practices of Asia, whether it be traditional Chinese medicine (TCM) or India’s Ayurveda.
-Ginger is rich in iron, phosphorous, vitamin C, riboflavin, and calcium.
-For people suffering from a cold or the flu, ginger can be the perfect remedy.
+It is rich in iron, phosphorous, vitamin C, riboflavin, and calcium.
+For people suffering from a cold or the flu, it can be the perfect remedy.

 The high quantity of antioxidants in ginger fight against free radicals in the body.
 They reduce oxidative stress, boosting the immune system so that it can effectively fight against the flu or the common cold.
 Plus, the gingerol and shagelol components have very strong antimicrobial properties that aid in keeping cold-causing viruses at bay.